WizelineLabs/vulnerabilities-scanner-template/workshop-steps.md

               skip_check: CKV_AWS_115,CKV_AWS_116,CKV_AWS_173,CKV_AWS_260
         ```
     5. Save and push your changes.
-    5. If no errors, let's continue!!.
+    5. If no errors, let's continue...
 <br/>
 <br/>

-6. Add last step to validate all previous steps are completed `[checkov,insecure-cf,trivy,lint]`, if any of those fail it will not complete.
+6. Add final job to validate all previous steps `[checkov,insecure-cf,trivy,lint]` are completed, if any of those fail it will not complete.
    1. Add the following code to pipeline file created:
       ```yml
         deploy: